Thomas Agnew & Sons: History

 The new gallery presents a broad range of genres and subjects, price ranges, and periods in several different mediums, including paintings, watercolours and drawings as well as sculpture.
 Particular attention in recent years has been paid to highlighting the work of lesser-known female artists in Western art history, such as Lotte Laserstein, whose work was the focus of an Agnew's show in 2017.
 In 2021, the gallery ran an exhibition dedicated to Albrecht Dürer which included a newly found drawing by the artist: this previously unknown work has been subject to significant publicity.

-Joseph Mallord William Turner, R.A., Ostend, purchased from Agnew's in 1975 by the Neue Pinakothek, Munich.
+Joseph Mallord William Turner, Ostend, purchased from Agnew's in 1975 by the Neue Pinakothek, Munich.

 Sir Peter Paul Rubens, Samson and Delilah, purchased by Agnew's on behalf of the Trustees of the National Gallery in 1980, National Gallery, London.

-Rembrandt van Ryn, Self Portrait in Old Age, purchased from Agnew's in 1888 by Sir E. C. Guinness, present owner: Iveagh Bequest, Kenwood House.
+Rembrandt van Rijn, Self-Portrait with Two Circles, purchased from Agnew's in 1888 by Sir E. C. Guinness, present owner: Iveagh Bequest, Kenwood House.

 Claude Monet, Terrace at Sainte-Adresse, purchased from Agnew's by the Metropolitan Museum of Art, New York, 1967.

-Jan Vermeer, The Guitar Player, purchased from Agnew's in 1889 by Sir E. C. Guinness, present owner: Iveagh Bequest, Kenwood House.
+Johannes Vermeer, The Guitar Player, purchased from Agnew's in 1889 by Sir E. C. Guinness, present owner: Iveagh Bequest, Kenwood House.

 John Constable, The Opening of Waterloo Bridge, purchased from Agnew's in 1987 by the Tate Gallery, Tate Britain.

-Albrecht Dürer, Self-portrait, purchased from Agnew's in 1900 by Leopold Goldschmidt, present owner: Louvre, Paris.
+Albrecht Dürer, Portrait of the Artist Holding a Thistle purchased from Agnew's in 1900 by Leopold Goldschmidt, present owner: Louvre, Paris.

 Paul Gauguin, Mata Mua - in olden times, purchased by Agnew's in 1984 on behalf of Baron Thyssen and Jaime Ortiz-Patiño, present owner: Thyssen-Bornemisza Museum.

-Jacopo Carucci, called Pontormo, Portrait of a Halberdier, purchased by Agnew's on behalf of the J. Paul Getty Museum in 1989.
+Pontormo, Portrait of a Halberdier, purchased by Agnew's on behalf of the J. Paul Getty Museum in 1989.

-Josef Wright of Derby, Portrait of Colonel Charles Heathcote, oil on canvas, 127 x 100 cm, purchased from Agnew's in 2017 by the Cleveland Museum of Art.
+Joseph Wright of Derby, Portrait of Colonel Charles Heathcote, oil on canvas, 127 x 100 cm, purchased from Agnew's in 2017 by the Cleveland Museum of Art.